 Most Library eresources can be accessed remotely using your Keele student login.
 Please use the links on the Library homepage or go straight to Library Search.
 Please contact us if you have any queries regarding online access.
 Many publishers are also opening up access to large parts of their collections, we will add these to Library Search as we become aware of them and Google Scholar is also a great place to search for these high quality academic free resources whilst working and studying from home.

 The following browser plugins can also help locate great Open Access academic articles:

 We are still providing a virtual IT and Library enquiry service:

 Or via Live chat.

-The Inter Library Loan service has now re-opened and is able to apply to obtain items from the British Library.
-However, as extra safety precautions are in place to ensure the safety of their users, it may take up to 2 weeks to obtain items.
-Please contact firstname.lastname@example.org for more information on how to apply.
+The Inter Library Loan service is able to apply to obtain items from the British Library.
+Please contact email@example.com for more information on how to apply.

 Please contact us at firstname.lastname@example.org with the full details of the journal and article title.
 If you are receiving an error message please screenshot this including the url/web address and include this in your email to help us quickly resolve your query.